 By reducing the noise coming into (and out of) your home, you can substantially increase your quality of life.

-Soundproofing a room is not as difficult or as expensive as you might think.
+Soundproofing isn’t not as difficult or as expensive as you might think.
 Using some basic science, we can target the noises we want to reduce or remove, and create a tailor made solution to our own noise problems.

 Luckily, the science isn’t complicated and I can talk you through the whole process step by step.
 Let’s start by learning about each of the ways we can stop noise from traveling.

-We discussed two reasons for soundproofing a room: keeping unwanted sound out, and keeping sound in.
+We’ve already mentioned two reasons for treating a room: keeping unwanted sound out, and keeping sound in.
 The process for each of these reasons is similar.
 In short, we want to stop vibrations (sound) from traveling through surfaces like walls.

 There are 4 key ways to stop unwanted sound from traveling like this: